cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 ## Unfolded measurements

 Now that we studied the nuisance parameter impacts for each POI, we can finally perform the measurement.
 Note that for the purposes of the tutorial, we are skipping further checks and validation that you should do on your analysis.
 Namely the goodness of fit test and the post-fit plots of folded observables.
-Both of these checks were detailed in the previous exercises, you can find the description under the [following link](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part5/longexercise/).
+Both of these checks were detailed in the previous exercises, which you can find under the [following link](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part5/longexercise/).

 At this stage we'll run the `MultiDimFit` again scanning each POI to calculate the intervals, but this time we'll remove the `-t -1` option to extract the unblinded results.